 In September 2016 I was employed at UoW to contribute to a developing Digital and Interactive Storytelling Lab for a new MA starting September 2017.

-In the meantime, I re-wrote and I'm delivering UG and PG modules on Creativity, Online Journalism and Project Management for the Media Industries.
+In the meantime, I re-wrote and I'm delivering UG and PG modules on Creativity, Journalism and Project Management for the Media Industries (more details further below).

 My current focus of research is on The Image As Storytelling (see the Research tab), as a practice-informed framework of analysis for the renewed role the visual is taking up in contemporary societies.